git/git-scm.com/README.md

     $ rake downloads

 Now you'll probably want some book data.
-You'll have to have access to the progit project on the Github through the API.
+You'll have to have access to the [Pro Git project on GitHub](https://github.com/progit/progit) through the API.

     $ export API_USER=github_username
     $ export API_PASS=github_password
     $ rake remote_genbook

-That will generate the book content from the markdown files fetched from the online repository  and post it to the Rails server database.
+That will generate the book content from the Markdown files fetched from the online repository and post it to the Rails server database.

 Now you can run the Rails site to take a look.
 Specify an UPDATE_TOKEN so you can use the world's stupidest authentication mechanism: